-NOTE: If the encryption level is set to 128-bit or Higher, you can access or modify the Server Administrator settings using a browser with the same or higher encryption levels.

-- Key Signing Algorithm (For Self Signed Certificate) Allows you to select a supported signing algorithm.
+- NOTE: If an incorrect cipher value is set and the connection service fails to start, use the CLI command prompt or manually set the valid ciphers and restart the connection service. - The SSL Protocols field allows you to set from the web server listed SSL protocols to establish an HTTPS connection.
+The possible values are: TLSv1 , TLSv1.1 , TLSv1.2 , (TLSv1, TLSv1.1) , (TLSv1.1, TLSv1.2) and (TLSv1, TLSv1.1, TLSv1.2).
+By default, the value of SSL protocol is set to (TLSv1, TLSv1.1, TLSv1.2).
+The changes take effect after web server restart. - NOTE: If the protocol is not supported by default configurations, enable the SSL Protocol from the browser settings. - Key Signing Algorithm (For Self-Signed Certificate) Allows you to select a supported signing algorithm.
 If you select either SHA 512 or SHA 256, ensure that your operating system/browser supports this algorithm.
-If you select one of these options without the requisite operating system/ browser support, Server Administrator displays a cannot display the webpage error.
-This field is meant only for Server Administrator auto-generated self-signed certificates.
-The drop-down list is grayed out if you import or generate new certificates into Server Administrator. - The Java Runtime Environment Allows you to select the one of the following options: - Bundled JRE Enables use of the JRE provided along with the System Administrator. - System JRE Enables use of the JRE installed on the system.
-Select the required version from the drop-down list.
+If you select one of these options without the requisite operating system/browser support, Server Administrator displays a cannot display the webpage error.
+This field is meant only for Server Administrator autogenerated self-signed certificates.
+The drop-down list is grayed out if you import or generate new certificates into Server Administrator. - The Java Runtime Environment Allows you to select the one of the following options: - Bundled JRE Enables use of the JRE provided along with the System Administrator.

-NOTE: If the JRE does not exist on the system on which Server Administrator is running, the JRE provided with the Server Administrator is used.

-4. When you finish setting options in the Server Preferences window, click Apply.

-NOTE: You must restart the Server Administrator web server for the changes to take effect.
+- System JRE Enables use of the JRE installed on the system.
+Select the required version from the drop-down list. - NOTE: Server Administrator does not recommend the upgrade to major versions of Java Runtime Environment (JRE), it is limited to the security patch and minor JRE versions.
+For more details, see the release notes of Server Administrator (packaged with Server Administrator application) or at dell.com/openmanagemanuals. - NOTE: If the JRE does not exist on the system on which Server Administrator is running, the JRE provided with the Server Administrator is used. - 4.
+When you finish setting options in the Server Preferences window, click Apply. - NOTE: You must restart the Server Administrator web server for the changes to take effect.